ÀÏ˾»úÎçÒ¹¸£Àû

 ITEPA 2003, s 6(1); EIM00610

-For the vast majority of purposes, the differences between general earnings and specific income will not affect their treatment for tax, and so will not be addressed here.
-For further commentary, see the Tax on cash earnings - overview guidance note (in the Employment Taxes module) and also Simon’s Taxes E4.104.
+For the vast majority of purposes, the differences between general earnings and specific income does not affect their treatment for tax, and so is not addressed here.
+For further commentary, see the Tax on cash earnings - overview guidance note.

-Broadly, employment income will include anything paid to, or provided for, an employee (or their family) by their employer.
-For the purposes of PAYE, the word ‘employee’ always includes directors.
-This includes:
+Broadly, employment income includes anything paid to, or provided for, an employee (or their family) by their employer.
+The term ‘employee’ includes directors.
+Therefore, any mention of ‘employee’ in the guidance below should be read as employee or director unless otherwise stated.

 1. •